 - Changes in behaviour and mood

-You can read more about the key symptoms of Alzheimer’s, and how to care for those with the condition, here.
+Read more about the key symptoms of Alzheimer’s, and how to care for those living with Alzheimer’s.

-Otherwise known as vascular cognitive impairment, vascular dementia is the second most common cause of dementia.
+What is Vascular Dementia?
+Otherwise known as vascular cognitive impairment, Vascular Dementia is the second most common cause of Dementia.
 Depending on the changes that are happening in the brain, the condition can be identified as one of two types of Vascular Dementia:

 Stroke-related Dementia – meaning that it has developed after a stroke, or a series of smaller strokes; or

 Subcortical Vascular Dementia – meaning that it is caused by changes to small blood vessels.

 The main way to distinguish Vascular Dementia from Alzheimer’s is by assessing the initial symptoms closely.
 Those who are eventually diagnosed with vascular dementia may not suffer memory loss in the early stages of the condition, but will instead have an inability to plan or make decisions, combined in many cases with poor or impaired judgement.